-I see many patients who suffer from an intense and seemingly inexplicable itchy arms.
-Until now, we doctors haven’t been able to explain why this happens- but at last there’s a conclusive answer.
+I see many patients who suffer from intense, and seemingly inexplicable, itchy arms and skin.
+Until now, we doctors haven’t been able to explain why this happens.
+But, at last there’s a conclusive answer.
 Like nostalgia paresthetica, the problem is apparently caused by a nerve impingement in the spine!

 For me, this answer is one of my highlights from the American Academy Of Dermatology’s Annual meeting in New Orleans; when science figures out the cause of some mystery condition that I treat every day, I’m thrilled.

 The Diagnosis for itchy arms is “Brachioradial Pruritus”

 It’s another one of those strange conditions where a precise part of the skin itches intensely, but it looks entirely normal.
 Patients can actually draw on their skin exactly where the itchy area stops and starts.